How Passive Works

 Index inclusion and exclusion are almost mechanical processes, published for all to see by providers like S&P and Russell.
 Combined with an understanding of how the major institutions operate, you can find that some firms are especially important to rerating an equity upward.
 No two ownership paths of successful stocks are exactly alike, but the similarities can be striking.
 Koijen and Yogo (Fig 3) have told me that they have an important update coming this summer.
 I won’t steal their thunder, but I do recommend following their research.
 At the time of this writing, the SEC has just proposed new disclosure standards, so you should watch these shifts closely over the next few years.
 I’m a fundamental investor at heart, and I believe this to be an excellent framework for finding buying windows for companies that you want to own for the long run.

 I hope you enjoyed this series on how the US retirement system drives capital flows and how that creates a new set of alpha-generating opportunities.
 Our markets are in the midst of a fascinating transition.
-I’d be delighted to speak with you in more depth about which fundamental strategies will work best going forward and how investors might consider these changing capital flows in their allocations.
+If you’re interested, I’d be delighted to speak with you in more depth about which fundamental strategies will work best going forward and how investors might consider these changing capital flows in their allocations.

 Special thanks to the research staff at the NBER, McKinsey, Cerulli, and Vanguard for their help with this piece and to Mike Green of Logica for his work on target-date funds and retirement flows.